-The Creative Opportunities – Optimizing Promise (CO-OP) Grant Program supports collaborations between any nonprofit social justice organization and a creative teaching artist (a freelance artist or an artist already working within a non-profit arts organization in the same community as the social justice organization).
+The Creative Optimism – Uplifting Promises (CO-UP) Grant Program supports collaborations between any nonprofit social justice organization and a creative teaching artist (a freelance artist or an artist already working within a non-profit arts organization in the same community as the social justice organization).
 In some cases, a third partner, acting as a host site for the project may also be named.
 In the case of a freelance artist being enrolled to lead a new project at a social justice organization, the non-profit social justice organization should be the applicant.
 In the case of a social justice non-profit and a lead artist from an arts nonprofit working together on a new partnership, either nonprofit can be the applicant (depending on which organization will act as the employer of the teaching artist.
-Eligible collaborative projects should be: 1) new or launched within the past four years, 2) free or low cost for participants, and 3) culminate in at least one free public presentation that will be accessible to the general community (both in-person and on-line presentations are eligible conclusions for a DCA CO-OP grant).
-CO-OP residences should be eleven sessions ending in one public presentation.
-CO-OP residencies are funded at $15,000 with $12,000 allocated for artist payment and $3,000 allocated for the social justice organization’s administrative expenses.
-Proposals for CO-OP that are given a “fundable score” of higher than 75 out of 100 points, but unable to be fully funded at $15,000, may be converted to a NEAR project of 5 workshops and one culminating event with a budget of $6,000 (DCA staff will notify CO-OP applicants next May about whether the City budget provided for either a $15,000 or $6,000 contract)
+Eligible collaborative projects should be: 1) new or launched within the past four years, 2) free or low cost for participants, and 3) culminate in at least one free public presentation that will be accessible to the general community (both in-person and on-line presentations are eligible conclusions for a DCA CO-UP grant).
+CO-UP residences should be eleven sessions ending in one public presentation.
+CO-UP residencies are funded at $15,000 with $12,000 allocated for artist payment and $3,000 allocated for the social justice organization’s administrative expenses.
+Proposals for CO-UP that are given a fundable score of higher than 75 out of 100 points, but unable to be fully funded at $15,000, may be converted to a NEAR project of 5 workshops and one culminating event with a budget of $6,000 (DCA staff will notify CO-UP applicants next May about whether the City budget provided for either a $15,000 or $6,000 contract)

 - Supply creative arts resources to neighborhood host/partner organizations in each Council District by providing direct and intimate access to contemporary teaching-artists;